 At Michigan College Access Network, we honor those who have gone above and beyond for postsecondary attainment through our College Access Impact Awards.
 These awards shine a light on the individuals, organizations, and collaborations that have exceeded expectations to make a positive impact on increasing college readiness, participation, and completion in Michigan.

-Award recognition traditionally occurs during the MCAN annual conference.
-This year's celebration of outstanding postsecondary education advocates from across the state took place on the evening of Nov.
-9, 2022.
+Award recognition traditionally occurs during MCAN's annual conference.
+This year's celebration of outstanding postsecondary education advocates from across the state took place the evening of Nov.
+8.

 THE CHIEF MATE AWARD